srikarkc/design-patterns-java/README.md

 The observer pattern defines a one-to-many dependency between objects so that when one object changes state all of its dependents are notified & updated automatically.

+### Decorator Pattern

+Decorator pattern attaches additional responsibilities to an object dynamically.
+They provide a flexible alternative to subclassing for extended functionality.